 SPONSOR A HIVE

-We are proud to offer Hive Sponsorship, brand new in 2021!
+We are proud to offer Hive Sponsorship and Adoption, brand new in 2021!

 Beehive Sponsorship Program

 Support your local pollinators by sponsoring a bee hive for one year, or adopting a bee hive for the lifetime of the hive - with the Happy Bee Honey Club.